Ultimaker/cura-build-environment/README.md

 Note: Using the NMake Makefiles generator is important, since the normal Visual Studio generator does not work well in combination with some of the build systems of the sub-projects that are built.

+### Docker
+Building the environment in Docker is very easy using the Dockerfile in this repository.
+We handle all cloning and compiling in the Dockerfile, so no dependencies are needed on the host OS.
+The resulting image can be used as a `FROM` for building Cura itself.